markbirbeck/youknowfordevs.com/_posts/2020-06-27-typescript-inference.md

 ![Function intellisense without return type](/images/uploads/function-intellisense-without-return-type.png)

-And if we want to reassure ourselves that TypeScript is still doing the same checking, let's try to use the function where a number is required:
+And if we want to reassure ourselves that TypeScript is still doing the same checking, let's try to use the function in a position where a number is required:

 ```js
 const a = Math.max(mapEventName('UPDATE_ABC'), 4);